raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

   // => 4052739537881
 {%endhighlight %}

 If we'd like to work with very large numbers, JavaScript's integers are insufficient.
-Borrowing a BigInt library like [BigInteger.js](https://github.com/peterolson/BigInteger.js), our solution becomes:
+Using a library like [BigInteger.js](https://github.com/peterolson/BigInteger.js), our solution becomes:

 {% highlight javascript %}
-var bigInt = require("big-integer");
+let { zero, one } = require("big-integer");

 let times = (...matrices) =>
   matrices.reduce(